-- Extend the concepts of one variable functions to several variables. - Understand the basic tools of calculus with several variables. - Apply all the above concepts to economic problems.
+- ¿ Extend the concepts of one variable functions to several variables. - Understand the basic tools of calculus with several variables. - ¿ Pose and solve static optimization problems. - ¿ Apply all the above concepts to economic problems.

 We classify the competences in two groups: specific competences and generic competences or skills.